-- (a) fail to respect or complement the design, scale and form of existing nearby buildings, particularly Vestry Hall, a locally listed building and the Fire Station, and also Listed Buildings in the vicinity; - (b) fail to respect or complement the nearby historic Mitcham Cricket Ground: - (c) fail to maintain important views within and out of the Mitcham Cricket Green Conservation Area; (d) fail to enhance or preserve the character and appearance of the Mitcham Cricket Green Conservation Area; and - (e) fail to provide a high standard of design that will complement the character and local distinctiveness of the adjoining townscape and landscape, contrary to Policies BE.1 (iii) and BE.22 (i) & (ii) of the Adopted Merton Unitary Development Plan (October 2003). - 4.6 10/P1911 Refused at PAC (9th December 2010) and dismissed at appeal Conservation area consent for demolition of existing public house in connection with planning application 10/P1909.
+- (a) fail to respect or complement the design, scale and form of existing nearby buildings, particularly Vestry Hall, a locally listed building and the Fire Station, and also Listed Buildings in the vicinity; - (b) fail to respect or complement the nearby historic Mitcham Cricket Ground; - (c) fail to maintain important views within and out of the Mitcham Cricket Green Conservation Area; (d) fail to enhance or preserve the character and appearance of the Mitcham Cricket Green Conservation Area; and - (d) fail to provide a high standard of design that will complement the character and local distinctiveness of the adjoining townscape and landscape, contrary to Policies BE.1 (iii) and BE.22 (i) & (ii) of the Adopted Merton Unitary Development Plan (October 2003). - 4.9 10/P1911 Conservation area consent refused at PAC 9th December 2010 - and dismissed at appeal - Demolition of existing public house in connection with planning application 10/P1909.
 Reason for refusal: